What happened next? - This week's inspiration

 What is your recipe for creating a strong organizational culture and an attractive employer brand?

-The most central goal in the short term is that GreenIron's first full-scale production facility ends up in Sweden, although there are of course alternatives for establishment.
-"It would be fantastic to come 'back' to Bergslagen, where we had our first furnace 50 years ago, and help Bergslagen become the first in the world with circular, fossil-free steel production.
-Not least in light of the fact that Sweden's prosperity is largely based on the income and livelihood that the iron ores in Bergslagen provided from the 14th century and several centuries onwards.
+The most central short-term goal is for GreenIron's first full-scale production plant to be located in Sweden, even though there are obviously alternatives for establishment.
+It would be fantastic to 'return' to Bergslagen, where we had our first furnace in the 1950s, and contribute to Bergslagen becoming the first in the world with circular, fossil-free steel production.
+Not least in light of the fact that Sweden's prosperity is largely based on the income and livelihood that the iron ores in Bergslagen provided from the 14th century and for several centuries onwards.
 It would be very exciting to be part of Bergslagen's unique history of successful industries in the future.

 Photo above: Peter Knutson